 Setting Description History Saves the Event Log data to HMI memory (10000 limited or until space full), SD card, USB disk, or database (by synchronizing Event Log file to database server).
-The rules of saving the data are: When [HMI memory (10000 limited)] is selected, and the number of events reaches 10000, the system will delete the earliest 1000 events on HMI and keep on saving the data to HMI memory When [HMI memory (until space full)] is selected, the system will keep on saving data to HMI memory, in this case, the data may not be synchronized to database server.
-When the cMT / cMT X HMI memory storage is full, the system will delete the earliest 1000 records and keep on saving data to HMI memory.
+The rules of saving the data are: When [HMI memory (10000 limited)] is selected, and the number of events reaches 10000, the system will delete the earliest 1000 events on HMI and keep on saving the data to HMI memory When [HMI memory (until space full)] is selected, the system will keep on saving the data to HMI memory without deleting the earlier events.
+In this case the data may not be synchronized to database.
 When USB disk or SD card is selected, and the number of events reaches 10000, the system will automatically save the data to the external device and delete the earliest 1000 events on HMI.
 To synchronize the data to database server, select a database that has been configured before.
 If the external device already contains some events, the new data is appended without overwriting the original data each time in synchronization.
 When the external device is removed from HMI, or HMI is disconnected from database server, if the connection is recovered before the number of events exceeds 9000, the events occur during disconnection will be saved to HMI.
 If the number of events exceeds 9000 during disconnection, the earlier data will be deleted, and cannot be synchronized by recovering connection.
-History carmot be synemonized by recovering connection. source for Event Log displays the history data read from the designated display source.
-This cotting dotormines the maximum number of Fuest Lea Preservation This setting determines the maximum number of Event Log limit files to be preserved in HMI memory.
+History Front Log displays the history date and from the desirement source for Event Log displays the history data read from the designated display source.
+Preservation This setting determines the maximum number of Event Log limit files to be preserved in HMI memory.
 This does not include the file generated today.
 That is, if [Days of preservation] is set to 2; the two latest files excluding the file generated today will be kept.
 The files that are not within the range will be deleted automatically.
-The system checks the time of the file and deletes earlier files only during synchronization. es Limit write frequency to HMI flash drive When enabled, the system will store operation logs on the HMI at intervals of 10 seconds.
-To prevent the loss of operation log data between two storage actions caused by power-off, EasyBuilder Pro provides the system register LB-9034.
-By sending an ON signal to this register, the system will initiate a data storage process. n When starting up, mark events triggered prior to shutdown as recovered When enabled, the system will automatically recover event triggered before shutdown.
-Range: The last 10,000 events stored in the HMI memory.
-S Auto sync. periodically Data will be automatically synchronized to the designated external device in the specified time interval, regardless of the rules explained above.
-Unit: Minute(s) Range: 1~1440 Control address If select [Enable] check boxes under both [Control address] and [History files], entering a specific value in the control address sends the corresponding command.
-Value Command 1 Clear the event log on HMI 2 Synchronize event log to the external device 3 Synchronize event log to the external device and ther clear the event log on HMI) 4 Use the history data stored in USB disk / SD card / database after changing HMI 6 Free unused storage space reserved for event logs (.db).
-This command can be used when historical dais saved to HMI memory (until space full). ta 11 Update event log message contents by reading a new String Table If none of these values is entered, the system will synchronic data in the same rules as [History] setting. ٠٠ Status When LW-n is used as the control address, the four consecutive addresses following LW-n (LW-n+1~LW-n+4) will show status and error, please see the prompt in the settings dialog box.
+The system checks the time of the files and deletes earlier files only during synchronization.
+Auto sync.
+Data will be automatically synchronized to the designated periodically external device in the specified time interval, regardless of the rules explained above.
+Unit: Minute(s) Range: 1~1440 Control If select [Enable] check boxes under both [Control address]

+If select [Enable] check boxes under both [Control address] and [History files], entering a specific value in the control address sends the corresponding command.

+Value Command 1 Clear the event log on HMI 2 Synchronize event log to the external device 3 Synchronize event log to the external device and then clear the event log on HMI 4 Use the history data stored in USB disk / SD card / database after changing HMI 6 Free unused storage space reserved for event logs (.db).
+This command can be used when historical data is saved to HMI memory (until space full).
+11 Update event log message contents by reading a new String Table

+If none of these values is entered, the system will synchronize data in the same rules as [History] setting.

-Error
+Status Error